piratf/CppPrimer_5_Exercises/Ch5/Sec.5.3.2/ex.5.13.md

 ---

+A:

-A: Missing `break` of each case.
+(a): Missing `break` of each case.

-B: The ix is be initialized in case 1, the flow transfer could bypass the initialization.
+(b): The ix is initialized in case 1, the flow transfer could bypass the initialization.
 We could defining `ix` in the block, or define `ix` without the initialization.

-C: Error format, it's should be
+(c): Error format, it's should be

 ``` c++
 case 1: case 2: case 3: case 4: case 5: